wwwouter/passport-pocket/README.md

 ## Installation

-    $ npm install passport-pocket
+    $ npm install @wwwouter/passport-pocket

 ## Usage

 #### Configure Strategy

 The Pocket authentication strategy authenticates users using a Pocket account.
 The strategy requires a `verify` callback, which receives the access token and username as arguments.
 The `verify` callback must call `done` providing a user to complete authentication.

 In order to identify your application to Pocket, specify the consumer key and callback URL within `options`.
 The consumer key and secret are obtained by [creating an application](http://getpocket.com/developer/apps/new) at Pockets's [developer](http://getpocket.com/developer/) site.